C191068/Khatami_Node.js/README.md

 In the window object we can get a bunch of useful things <br>

-for example we can get a query selector <br>
+for example we can get a query selector so we can select a node <br>
+and can get built in fetch <br>

+but in node js there is no window because there is no browser <br>